microsoft/AzureTRE/docs/quickstart.md

 <!-- markdownlint-disable-next-line MD013 -->
 > All routes are auth protected.Click the green **Authorize** button to receive a token for swagger client.

-Every workspace has a corresponding app registration which can be created using the helper script [../scripts/workspace-app-reg.py](../scripts/workspace-app-reg.py).
+As explained in the [auth guide](auth.md), every workspace has a corresponding app registration which can be created using the helper script [../scripts/workspace-app-reg.py](../scripts/workspace-app-reg.py).
 Multiple workspaces can share an app registration.

 Running the script will report app id of the generated app which needs to be used in the POST body below.